jacktrinity/Webscraping-Sample-1/README.md

 * Compiled ratings of over 1700 Chocolate bars.
 * Ratings are from 1-5.

-Using Beautifulsoup, scape and clean data in regards to "rating" of each chocolate bars.
+Using Beautifulsoup, scape, and clean data in regards to "rating" of each chocolate bar.

 Finally, display data in a histogram graph.

 ![caco_rating_histogram](https://user-images.githubusercontent.com/46969960/115656704-83126580-a2ea-11eb-944f-9b0f39ce4b29.png)